GTimothee/GTimothee.github.io/_projects/1_smolagents_custom_tools.md

 ---
 layout: page
-title: smolagent custom tools
+title: Smolagent custom tools
-description: with background image
+description: Tools I built and shared with the community while building an agent with the smolagents library.
 img: assets/img/12.jpg
 importance: 1
 category: ai-agents